QualiSystems/cloudshell-help/versioned_docs/version-2023.3/install-configure/cloudshell-suite/new-jss-install-config/test-execution-service/tes-management/scale-up.md

 If you no longer need certain replicas, it is possible to scale down the StatefulSet to a lower number.

 Note that scaling down removes the pods from Kubernetes but does not delete the Test Execution Servers from the Job Scheduling Portal.
-The deleted Test Execution Services will be set to “Offline” and will not execute new tests.
+The deleted Test Execution Services will be set to "Offline” and will not execute new tests.